-We have to be strong individuals to create a strong relationship, and that means we have to strengthen all the weak points that lead to collapse.
+We have to be strong individuals to create a strong relationship, which means we must strengthen all the weak points that lead to collapse.

-In an abusive relationship, blame and anger will only break down these weak points even more.
+In an abusive relationship, blame and anger break down these weak points even more.

-Every couple brings their own baggage to a relationship, but love is about creating something that’s bigger than you.
+Every couple brings their baggage to a relationship, but love is about creating something bigger than you.

-That takes work from both parties, and that work needs to be put in every single day.
+That takes work from both parties, and that work needs to be done every day.